Wildlife in towns and cities

 Behavioural traits of urban adapters

 Cities and towns are challenging environments for many wildlife species, presenting a loss of natural resources (i.e. habitat and food) and high levels of anthropogenic disturbance.
 Despite these disturbances, some animals can do extremely well in urban environments, adapting to anthropogenic sources of food, shelter and highly altered landscapes.
 The ability of many taxa to survive alongside humans in urban areas is well-known: what we are interested in are the specific behavioural traits that allow these animals to successfully exploit anthropogenically-altered landscapes.
 How do they respond to interactions with humans, our activities, and altered landscapes?
 Do these behavioural traits mean that urban adapter species are likely to thrive in the long-term?

 - Ashleigh Wolfe called on the public to help fund her urban reptile research, using the crowdsourcing fundraising website Kickstarter to contribute towards raising more than $50,000.
-Thanks to the generous contributions of her supporters, Ash is now out tracking bobtails and dugites.
+Thanks to the generous contributions of her supporters, Ash tracked bobtails and dugites across Perth.
 Find out more:

-- A recent poster at the Behaviour2015 Conference in Cairns on bird behaviour both in and out of urban areas in Western Australia Bird behaviour poster
+- Behaviour2015 Conference in Cairns on bird behaviour both in and out of urban areas in Western Australia Bird behaviour poster

 Bandicoots as urban engineers